Isn’t it an amazing feeling to see a surge in your website traffic?

 And guess what?

-The increase in conversions was 13%.
+The increase in conversions of organic traffic was 13%.

 And my hypothesis on long-form copy working on every single occasion was proven wrong (I’ve written in detail when concise marketing works in this article).